pbaekgaard/AAUGrades/GUIDE.md

 #### Refactoring Backlog Tasks

-To refactor a backlog task, simply open the task by clicking the title and create a list of subtasks. this is done by:
+To refactor a backlog task, simply open the task by clicking the title and create a list of subtasks as a comment.
+This is done by:

 ```TEXT
 - [ ] Subtask Description
 ```

+All subtasks will be in one comment, so we just edit the same comment.

 Subtasks should be smaller programming tasks.
 All subtasks should fulfill the Backlog Task title.